- About Us

 What follows is intended to point you in the right direction based on our experience.

 The WTT staff (with one exception), trustees, executive committee are all wild trout fishermen.
-The photo below is of trustee Simon Johnson endeavouring to land a wild trout on the River Eden in Cumbria.
+The photo below is of our former Director Simon Johnson endeavouring to land a wild trout on the River Eden in Cumbria.

 Most wild trout fishing which is affordable and easily available by day tickets is in the north and west of the UK.There is wild trout fishing in the south east, although many of the rivers that have habitat suitable for trout are stocked with farmed fish to cope with angling pressure, and are controlled by clubs and syndicates.
 It takes a little determination, research and asking around to find affordable, accessible wild trout fishing in the south east, but it does exist!